CoasterFreakDE/DNA-Kmer-Speed-Test/README.md

 3. Run `make LENGTH=11 -s` to run the test with kmer length 11
 4. Or use `make LENGTH=13 LANGUAGES="go c cpp rust" -s` to run the test with kmer length 13 and only for the languages go, c, cpp and rust

+### Or run the test with docker

+1. Clone the repository
+2. Install docker
+3. Build a docker image using `docker build -t kmers .`
+4. Run and connect to the container with `docker run --rm -it kmers`
+5. Start the test with `./generate.sh 1 10 >> data.txt`
+6. Read the results with `cat data.txt`

 ### Kmer - Operation Amount